balao7/material/README.md

 Angular Material has revised/improved its build processes.
 To preserve stability with applications currently using Angular Material, we will have three (3) types of releases:

-*  `major` :  this type of release will be the Angular 2.x efforts maintained in a separate repository called [Material2](https://github.com/angular/material2).
-This type of release will not be used within Angular Material 1.x.
+*  `major` :  major releases will be done as part of the latest iteration of Angular Material on a [separate repo](https://github.com/angular/material2).
+This type of release will not be used within AngularJS Material.
 *  `minor`:  aka `master` contains patch release changes AND breaking changes and new features
 *  `patch`:  non-breaking changes (no API, CSS, UX changes that will cause breaks in existing ngMaterial applications)